hrstmr/hotchocolate-error-handling/README.md

-To get started with this repository, simply clone or download the source code and run the samples using Visual Studio or any other IDE that supports .NET Core.
+To get started with this repository, simply clone or download the source code and run the samples using Visual Studio or any other IDE that supports .NET Core or using dotnet CLI.

 ## Code Samples

+You can read in detail about the different approaches in [Error Handling in GraphQL With Hot Chocolate](https://htomar.dev/posts/error-handling-in-graphql-with-hot-chocolate)

 The repository contains the following code samples:

 - The top level error list approach in GraphQL involves returning an array of error objects as part of the top-level response.
 This